dario-bandeira/SpiderCam/README.md

 motor 2: 60 steps<br>
 motor 3: 50 steps

 The entire movement is divided in **cycles**.
-To find out the amount of steps each motor have to give **in a single cycle**, divide its number of steps by the lower one.<br>
+To find out the amount of steps each motor have to give **in a single cycle**, divide its number of steps by the smaller one.<br>
 For exemple:

 ```
 motor 0: 200 steps
-motor 3: 50 steps (the lower value of all)
+motor 3: 50 steps (the smaller value of all)

 200/50 = 4
 ```